 For example, the American Bar Association’s Section of Real Property, Trust and Estate Law offers an e-learning training service for new lawyers and paralegals in the areas of trust and estate law.
 Paralegals in the ABA’s program learn about substantive legal and ethical issues and best practices from leading industry professionals, which includes in-depth knowledge and hands-on experience in trust and estate law.

-And the National Federation of Paralegal Associations offers an advanced specialty certification in Elder Law, a field that has considerable overlap with estate planning and advanced medical directive law.
+And the National Federation of Paralegal Associations sponsors an advanced specialty certification in Elder Law from the Advanced Paralegal Institute.

-Paralegals in Estate Law Give Cold Legal Counsel Warmth and Substance
+Estate Paralegals Give Cold Legal Counsel Warmth and Substance